coinconvert/crypto-convert/README.md

 ## Configuration

-Here are the available options you can specify on initialization:
+Here are some of the options you can specify on initialization:

 ```javascript
 new CryptoConvert({